Increased reach and dispersion tolerance

 Applications include:

-- 5G Fronthaul DWDM links operating at 25 Gbps with up to 40 km reach
+- Mobile Fronthaul DWDM links operating up to 50 Gbps

-- DWDM ring networks with 25 Gbps pr channel data rate and up to 60 km reach
+- DWDM networks with 25 Gbps pr. channel and up to 60 km reach

 Mobile fronthaul links typically employ a DWDM bus architecture with a total reach up to around 20 km and several add/drop nodes along the way.
-A simplified version illustrating just a single link is shown in the figure on the left.
+A simplified version illustrating just a single link is shown in the figure below.

-Due to the large amount of data required for 5G mobile networks, operators often want to employ 25 Gbps pr channel in these links.
+Due to the large amount of data required for 5G and 6G mobile networks, operators often want to employ 25 Gbps or 50 Gbps pr. channel in these links.

 This, however, poses a challenge with conventional direct detection receiver technology, which is limited to slightly over 10 km reach forcing operators to look elsewhere or to change their entire fiber infrastructure and install 2-4 times as many centrals to cover same area.

-We have included 10 km equivalent dispersion compensation in the ASIC for our Quasi-Coherent 5 Gbps receiver, and as a result, we are able to reach 20 km with no penalty, and to even go as far as 40 km.
-The sensitivity from 0 km to 20 km is better than -25 dBm, thus securing a robust network performance.
+We have included dispersion compensation in the EIC for our Quasi-Coherent 25 and 50 Gbps receiver, and as a result, we are able to reach 20 km at 50 Gbps and even go as far as 40 km at 25 Gbps.
+The roadmap for 60 km at 25 Gbps is firmly in place.

 25 Gbps DWDM Ring Networks